Table of Contents

 However, the most important ones are:

 These can be found in the “public_html” file inside the File Manager.
-But remember that modifying any part of these pages can literally break your site.
+But remember that modifying any part of these pages can break your site.
+DIY attempts without professional knowledge often result in a critical 500 error.
 So don’t attempt any DIY without knowing what you are doing.

 wp-admin

-As the name suggests, the wp-admin contains the files that are responsible for powering the Admin dashboard.
-This is the file that gives you access to the admin page and carries out functions like write posts, moderate comments, verify themes and plugins, etc.
+As the name suggests, wp-admin contains the files that power the Admin dashboard.
+This file gives you access to the admin page and performs functions like writing posts, moderating comments, verifying themes and plugins, etc.

 Furthermore, this area also checks if the credentials you have provided are correct and whether you are the admin or someone with limited ability to contribute to the webpage.